July 7, 2021

-Electronic lab notebooks (ELNs) are essential for documenting experiments, reviewing compiled results, detailing meaningful conclusions, and collaborating with team members.
-As scientists work with increasing volumes of data, concerns over data reproducibility, data integrity, intellectual property and security/compliance have led to the wide adoption of ELNs in nearly every scientific discipline.
+An ELN (electronic lab notebook) is an essential software tool for documenting experiments, reviewing compiled results, detailing meaningful conclusions, and collaborating with team members.
+As scientists work with increasing volumes of data, concerns over data reproducibility, data integrity, intellectual property and security/compliance have led to the wide ELN adoption in nearly every scientific discipline.
 Once viewed as little more than a paper-on-glass/word-processing application, ELN features have grown to meet the complexities of modern-day research.
-Below we outline some essential ELN features to look for when evaluating an electronic lab notebook for your organization.
+Below we outline some essential features to look for when evaluating an electronic lab notebook for your organization.

 1- Ease of use